 While there, the West York Ambulance employees -- paramedic Nick Laughman, who is being redeployed, and EMTs Scott Hoff and Brian Tancraitor -- responded to emergency calls.

 "They assisted in 911 calls," Reigart said.
-"They were
+"They were basically doing what they were trained to do."

 No cots: West York medics racked up about 1,000 miles traveling to New Jersey and responding to calls during their deployment, Reigart said.